realbigplugins/woocommerce-bulk-discount/readme.txt

 modify the CSS styles for the old value and the new value which is displayed in the cart.
 Save the settings.

-2. Navigate to Products and choose a product for which you want to create a discount policy.
+2. If you want to set the discount individually per product then navigate to Products and choose a product for which you want to create a discount policy.
 In the Product Data panel, click Bulk Discount and optionally fill information about the discount which will be visible in the product description.

+If you want to set the discount policy globally for all products, just create a private product with the title 'wc_bulk_discount_configurer' (without quotes).
+In the bulk discount section of this private product set the discount as in the case of any individual product (see step 3).

 3. Click "Add discount line" button to create a policy.
 Quantity (min.) means minimal number of ordered items so that the (second textbox) Discount applies.
 It is possible to